ragundo/exportmaps/README.md

 Very,very fast.
 Exportmaps uses a thread for each map to be generated, so it uses all the cores of your computer for generating them.
 In contrast, DF only allows you to generate one map each time.

+Sites/Structures/Roads is, by far, the slowest map to generate as a full realization of each world site needs to be generated, added to the map and destroyed.

 ## But there's already a exportlegends script, isn't?
 Yes.
 You can use `exportlegends maps` to generate the maps, but: